hoopii/Pandas_Analyse_Business_Data/README.md

 ## Basic Steps in this Project:
-1. Perform data cleaning and data quality processing
+1. Perform data cleaning processing and data quality assessment
 3. Merge tables to generate a dataset for data analysis
 4. perform explorative data analysis techniques to answer the business questionns
 5. Use data visualization techniques to convey the message